ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
-The state of an Attester represents its composition of components of execution environments (its "shape"), typically in a hierarchical manner.
-The state of an Attester also encompasses the combination of static and dynamic constitution (e.g., provisioned and deployed software, firmware, and micro-code), static and dynamic configuration, and the resulting operational state of its components at a certain point of time.
-Thus, a Verifier needs to receive messages with information about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.
+The state of an Attester represents its composition of components of execution environments (its "shape" or "composition"), typically in a hierarchical manner, i.e., a tree.
+The state of an Attester also encompasses the combination of static and dynamic composition (e.g., provisioned and deployed software, firmware, and micro-code), static and dynamic configuration, and the resulting operational state of its components at a certain point of time.
+Thus, a Verifier needs to receive conceptual messages with information about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.

 Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, Operating System, etc.).
-Typically, each Attester has multiple Target Environments, each with their own set of claims (sometimes called a "claimset") representing their actual state.
-Additionally, the number of Target Environments is not limited.
+Typically, each Attester has multiple Target Environments, each with their own set of claims (sometimes called a "claim sets") representing their actual state.
+Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.

-"Actual state" is a group of claimsets about the actual state of the Attester at a given point in time.
-Each claimset holds claims about a specific Target Environment that is essential to determining trustworthiness.
-Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific Attester at a given point in time.
-Some claims may inherently have multiple values, such as a list of files in a given location on the device, but for our purposes we will treat such a list as a single unit, meaning one Attester at one point in time.
+"Actual state" is a group of claim sets about the actual state of the Attester at a given point in time.
+Each claim set holds claims about a specific Target Environment that is essential to determining trustworthiness.
+Generally speaking, each claim has a name (typically referred to as label and occasionally referred to as a key, code-point, or some other ID) and a singleton value, being a value collected from a Target Environment of a specific Attester at a given point in time.
+Some claims may inherently have multiple values, such as a list of files in a given location on the device, but in the context of this document such a list is treated as a single unit, representing one Attester at one point in time.

-"Reference state" is a group of claimsets about the desired or undesired state of the Attester.
-Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the Attester.
-In general there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.
+"Reference state" is a group of claim sets about the desired or undesired state of an Attester.
+Typically, each claim has a name and a set of potential values, being the values that are allowed/disallowed when determining the trustworthiness of the Attester.
+In general, there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

 That is, where actual state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
-The appraisal policy then specifies how to match the actual value against the set of Reference Values.
+Appraisal policy then specifies how to match the actual state values against a set of Reference Values.

 Some examples of such matching include:

-* The actual value must be in the set of allowed Reference Values.
+* An actual value must be in the set of allowed Reference Values.
-* The actual value must not be in the set of disallowed Reference Values.
+* An actual value must not be in the set of disallowed Reference Values.
-* The actual value must be in a range where two Reference Values are the min and max.
+* An actual value must be in a range where two Reference Values are the min and max.

 ## RATS Conceptual Messages